jcblw/atom-diff-demo/README.md

     $ ~/path-to/atom src

 A window will open with a header of "changes to TODO.md" now edit and save `src/TODO.md` and the window for atom shell should update showing the diff of that file.
-Note atom must be ran right outside of the src file in the `diff-demo` file due to some of the pathing in the app.
+Note atom must be ran right outside of the src file in the `atom-diff-demo` file due to some of the pathing in the app.

 ## Development

-To build on the the app all the files reside in the `application` directory.
+To build on the the app all the files reside in the `src` directory.

     diff-demo
     └── src